 The benefit for the user of viewing a cached version of the page is that they can get the information they’re looking for quicker.
 In fact, page caching can lower server load by up to 80%.
 This is especially beneficial for high-traffic websites that make use of database information in order to serve the page to the user.
 Of course, the disadvantage of page caching is that the user isn’t viewing the most recent version of the page.
 However, for sites that don’t include dynamic features or add new information often, this is an optimal way for the user to view the site quickly.

 Page caching also allows the user to view the cached version of the page just in case the current version is unavailable due to internet congestion, a recent removal of the web page, or if the web page is just taking a long time to load.

 Types of Page Caching

-- Alternative PHP caching
+1. Alternative PHP caching

-Quickcache is a lightweight page caching solution which was formerly known as jpcache.
+Quickcache is a lightweight page caching solution that was formerly known as jpcache.
 Quickcache caches the page output rather than compiling the PHP page, making it a superior version of page caching to the Alternative PHP caching.
 Quickcache can be quickly downloaded from their website and can reduce your page load time up to 80%.

-- WP Super Cache
+3. WP Super Cache